A Brief History of the Centre for Inquiry Canada

 The ads’ message of atheist engagement in public debate on religion has begun to receive well-deserved public affirmation.
 The ads sparked religious response, such as the United Church of Canada’s own ad – “There probably is a god.
 Now stop worrying and enjoy your life”- and related debate on the UCC’s blog WonderCafe, and Muslim Imam Syed Soharwardy’s “pro-god” campaign to unite believers to fund an ad stating “God cares for everyone . . . even for those who say He doesn’t exist!”
 CFI’s Atheist Bus ads were featured in a book on religion in Canada by sociologist Reginald Bibby, entitled Beyond the Gods & Back.

-Professionalizing the Institution
+Professionalizing the Organization

 With the increase in visibility from the Canadian Atheist Bus Campaign and its growing body of educational events and media appearances across Canada, CFIC moved to professionalize and institutionalize itself.
 In late 2009 and during 2010, the organization hired new employees, with branch directors appointed in key locations: Ethan Clow in Vancouver, Brahim Abdenbi in Montreal, Nate Phelps in Calgary and Pam Walls in Toronto.
 Nate Phelps, the estranged son of Pastor Fred Phelps from the notorious Westboro Baptist Church, has worked with CFI to become a major champion of gay rights and church-state separation.
-Meanwhile, Justin Trottier was promoted to the new position of National Executive Director.

 After receiving charity status from the Canada Revenue Agency in September 2009, CFIC launched what would become an annual year end fundraising campaign, campaigns that would see financial support matched by donations from various large donors.